 The Supervisory Board determines the relevant target total remuneration for each member of the Executive Board in accordance with the remuneration system.
 In compliance with the remuneration system, the Supervisory Board must ensure that the target total remuneration is always aligned with the long-term sustainable development of the company, is appropriate to the services and tasks performed by the relevant member of the Executive Board and with the size and activities as well as the economic and financial situation of the company.
-The Supervisory Board must also ensure that the target total remuneration system enables the Supervisory Board to take into account, at its professional discretion, both the market conditions and the individual skills and experience of the member of the Executive Board, as well as his or her role and responsibilities, when considering his or her target total remuneration.
+The Supervisory Board must also ensure that the target total remuneration does not exceed the usual level of pay, or does not do so without specific cause.
+The remuneration system enables the Supervisory Board to take into account, at its professional discretion, both the market conditions and the individual skills and experience of the member of the Executive Board, as well as his or her role and responsibilities, when considering his or her target total remuneration.